 Where?
 Room 67 on Floor 0 of the Prado Museum

 Fun fact: Saturn Devouring His Son is believed to have been inspired by Peter Paul Rubens’ Saturn which was painted in the 1630s.
-Rubens’s depiction of Saturn appears to have more consciousness and awareness of his decision of eating his son.
-Goya on the other hand seems to be completely lost in chaos and fear, consuming his child as if it were necessary for his survival.
+Rubens’ depiction of Saturn appears to have more consciousness and awareness of his decision of eating his son.
+Goya, on the other hand, depicts Saturn as completely lost in chaos and fear, consuming his child as if it were necessary for his survival.

 Written by Sabrina Tian